2025-07-07 by Chris

 It’s not about hiding complexity - it’s about structuring it visually.

-To demonstrate how powerful this model can be, I built a sample flow that includes four fundamental logic gates – entirely visual, fully working, and 100% no-code.
+To demonstrate how powerful this model can be, I built five fundamental logic gates – entirely visual, fully working, and 100% no-code.

 You can toggle inputs using switch nodes - and observe how the graph reacts in real time.